frafol/CleanStaffChat/README.md

 » /dc (message) • Send messages in the DonorChat;
 » /dctoggle • Makes DonorChat invisible, just for you;
 » /dcmute • Deactivate DonorChat globally;

+» /stafflist • Show a list of online staff.

 » /screload • Reloads the plugin.